How to Make Socca

 What is Socca?

 Socca is a type of rustic flatbread made from chickpea flour, water, and olive oil.
 It’s prepared as a batter, poured into a pan or on a small griddle, and baked or fried.
-This is found in southern France where it’s served with lots of fresh-ground pepper.
+This chickpea flour flatbread is found as a street food in southern France where it’s served with lots of fresh-ground pepper.

 What else can you make with chickpea flour?